-Main street of Manipal bubbled more with young generation.
+The main street of Manipal bubbled more with the young generation.
 The stretch between the medical college and the engineering college collided with young students.
-One side saw multi coloured jeans and T's other side came less coloured, hair well done one with white coats on!
+One side saw multi-coloured jeans and T's other side came less coloured, hair well done one with white coats on!
 The ones with heavy books in their arms and were those with white coats and, the other side matched them loaded with big wooden rectangular boards (used for engineering drawing) or monstrous sized measuring scales tucked under their arms.
 The scanty population in the crowd were often the uncles and aunts.
 A few were either teachers or some of them managing the banks there.
 Manipal streets did not commonly see families walking together except for temple, park or residential colonial area.
 The major crowd that filled the streets almost 24X7 were the whole set of people/patients of all ages, visiting the main hospital.
 People from the neighbouring states poured in, paying religious visits here, owing to the technology that popularised the Manipal hospital.

 Reminds me of my grandfather tales.
-As he was engrossed in priestly activities in a temple few kilo metres away from Manipal town, how his friend in his "Munna Bhai MBBS" outfit, with his rifle, actually hunted tigers in the jungles of Manipal in "his" times.
-Perhaps in the 60's is what we are talking of or little before that too.
-And the popular "Tiger Circle" was that area christened so with it's history of finding the tigers commonly.
+As he was engrossed in priestly activities in a temple few kilometres away from Manipal town, how his friend in his "Munna Bhai MBBS" outfit, with his rifle, actually hunted tigers in the jungles of Manipal in "his" times.
+Perhaps in the '60s is what we are talking of or little before that too.
+And the popular "Tiger Circle" was that area christened so with its history of finding the tigers commonly.
 Our present scene of the 90's often saw hyena's, foxes or wild monkeys from the leftover existent bunch of trees.

 My words building that image formation in your mind apparently, is what precisely am trying to narrate.
 That busy Manipal street, that my eyes saw in my growing years, has grown too now and changed in shape and looks.
-But I bet, someone tell me those buses have mended their ways or used the bus stations at least once a day!
+But I bet, someone tells me those buses have mended their ways or used the bus stations at least once a day!
 Now it hardly means the buses are not a great experience.
 They are a part of best adventures for one, in Manipal.
 A good pal that promise your every visit around the town on or before time!

 Every visit to this place today, loads these scenes onto my memory though my eyes view the newer scenes of newer Manipal.
 My pal.